 Alcohol is a risk factor for traumatic brain injuries (TBI) due to falls, car accidents, fights, and other blows to the head.
-According to a 2010 analysis, 35–81% of people who seek treatment for a TBI are intoxicated.
+According to a

 In the short term, a head injury can cause confusion and disorientation.
 It may also result in dangerous brain swelling.
 Severe head injuries may even be fatal because they affect the brain's ability to control essential functions, such as breathing and blood pressure.

-The long-term effects of head injuries vary but may include:
+The long-term effects of head injuries vary but